 13. The film was a financial flop.

 Wain and Showalter struggled to find a backer at Sundance, but according to Wain, several months after Sundance, they were offered a deal with USA Films to release the film.
 “USA Films called and said, ‘Okay, here’s a completely lowball, ridiculous, insulting, pathetic offer.’
 We were like, ‘We’ll take it!’”
 It premiered on July 27, 2001 in only two theaters initially, both of which were in New York City, and only raked in approximately $300,000 at the box office.

 14. Critics hated it.

-Although Entertainment Weekly's film critic, Owen Gleiberman, gave it an 'A', he was one of the few who seemed to enjoy it.
-The Oregonian called it "agony on a stick," and in his review, Roger Ebert decided to parody "Hello Muddah, Hello Faddah," writing, "Wow I hate it something fierce/Except the astrophysicist David Hyde Pierce.”
+Although Entertainment Weekly's Owen Gleiberman gave Wet Hot American Summer an 'A', he was one of the few who seemed to enjoy it.
+Gene Seymour of the Los Angeles Times predicted that the film was destined to become “at best a last-minute accessory to a Blockbuster night of pizza and beverages.”
+In his review, Roger Ebert decided to parody “Hello Muddah, Hello Faddah,” writing, “Wow I hate it something fierce / Except the astrophysicist David Hyde Pierce.”

-15. Today, it's considered a cutting-edge classic—and is an experience Bradley Cooper won't soon forget.
+15. It was an experience that Bradley Cooper won't forget.

 Of all the stars he's locked lips with, Cooper told Regis Philbin and Kelly Ripa in 2010 that Michael Ian Black is his favorite onscreen kiss.